rl-institut/fleema/README.rst

 * For autoformatting your code:
     * ``black src``

-| Note: PyCharm might tell you that it can't find the advantage module.
+| Note: PyCharm might tell you that it can't find the fleema module.
 | In that case you have to right click the folder "src" and select
 | "Mark Directory as" -> "Sources Root"